ArchivesNationalesFR/rico-converter/docs/About.md

 ## More information

-An article in English about RiC-O Converter was accepted in January 2023 by the Journal on Computing and Cultural Heritage (JOCCH): see [https://doi.org/10.1145/3583592](https://doi.org/10.1145/3583592).
+__An article in English about RiC-O Converter_ was accepted in January 2023 by the Journal on Computing and Cultural Heritage (JOCCH)__ and is now available online: see [https://doi.org/10.1145/3583592](https://doi.org/10.1145/3583592).
+This article quotes the ANF Sparnatural demonstrator ([https://sparna-git.github.io/sparnatural-demonstrateur-an/](https://sparna-git.github.io/sparnatural-demonstrateur-an/)), which provides a friendly interface for exploring and viewing a knowledge graph of about 59 million RDF/RiC-O triples produced using RiC-O Converter (the data is there: [https://github.com/ArchivesNationalesFR/Sparnatural_prototype_data](https://github.com/ArchivesNationalesFR/Sparnatural_prototype_data).

 You can access some slides (in French) on RiC-O Converter (presented on January 28, 2020), [here](https://f.hypotheses.org/wp-content/blogs.dir/2167/files/2020/02/20200128_4_RiCOConverter.pdf).